Cover Letter Advice

 - See if there are geographic ties or other information to explain the applicant’s interest in that city or employer.

 Determine to whom you should address the cover letter.
-If you are applying to law firms, address your letter to the recruiting director.
+If you are applying to law firms, address your letter to the recruiting director, unless you have reason to do otherwise—for example, if you have been instructed to address the letter to a particular attorney at the firm.
 For NALP member firms, use www.nalpdirectory.com to obtain that contact information.
 For other firms and public interest employers, you can refer to their websites, or contact the office to determine to whom your materials should be directed.
 The name of the person to whom the letter is addressed, his or her title, the employer’s name, and address follow the date and are aligned with the left margin.
 If writing to an attorney, include Esq. after the person’s name.
 The greeting appears two lines below the employer’s address and should be “Dear Mr.,” “Dear Ms.,” or “Dear Judge.”
 Avoid addressing your letter generally, such as Dear Sir or Madam; instead take the time to find the contact person and address the letter to that individual.

-The body of the letter is single spaced with a line between each paragraph.
+The body of the cover letter ought to be single spaced with a line between each paragraph.
 The closing of the letter (“Sincerely” and your signature) should be two lines below the last line of the letter and either in the center of the page or aligned with the left margin, consistent with how you set up the top of your letter.

 Cover Letter Body:

-- In the first paragraph of your cover letter, explain why you are sending your resume to the employer: “I am an experienced attorney admitted in New York and am seeking a position with the Trusts and Estates practice group at your organization.”
-In addition if you have been referred by a mutual contact, you should mention that contact in the first paragraph.
+- In the first paragraph of your cover letter, explain why you are sending your application to the employer: “I am an experienced attorney admitted in New York and am seeking a position with the Trusts and Estates practice group at your organization.”
+Mention your education background very briefly.
+In addition, if you have been referred by a mutual contact, you should mention that contact in the first paragraph.

 - Use the second paragraph to explain your interest in the employer, including your interest in the employer’s geographic location, reputation, specialty area, or public service.